 We anticipate that these variables will fluctuate in the future, affecting our growth rate and our financial results.
 In particular, it is difficult to project the number of phone calls and click-throughs we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per phone call or click-through.
+With the recognition of domain name sales in revenue, it will be difficult to predict the number of domains that may be sold or the average revenue per domain sale.
+Domains sold have been through negotiated transactions and it may be difficult to determine the value of a domain to a prospective buyer.
 It is also difficult to anticipate the impact of worldwide economic conditions on advertising budgets.

-In addition, we believe we will experience seasonality.
+In addition, we believe we will experience seasonality with our business.
 Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and Internet usage and seasonal purchasing cycles of many advertisers.
-It is generally understood that during the spring and summer months, mobile and Internet usage is lower than during other times of the year, especially in comparison to the fourth quarter of the calendar year.
-The extent to which usage may decrease during these off-peak periods is difficult to predict.
-Prolonged or severe decreases in usage during these periods may adversely affect our growth rate and results.
+Our experience has shown that during the spring and summer months, mobile and Internet usage is generally lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our mobile call advertising customers.
+The extent to which usage and call volume may decrease during these off-peak periods is difficult to predict.
+Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and results.
 Additionally, the current business environment has resulted in many advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.
+Our quarterly results will also be impacted by the timing of domain name sales which were recognized as revenue starting in September 2013 with the launch our Domains Marketplace.